tariq7299/final-project-cs50/frontend/public/to-do.md

 - Add responsive to every page
 - Create a message (v-model variable) that will be displayed wheenver there is no data sent from server (like in case of a new user)
 - Fix the warning after you type "npm run serve"
+- Create a better and more user friendly alert()/flash/notifictiion messages

 ## Home.vue
 - Make the nav bar stick at top by bootstrap not plain css